 Nearly one in seven people in the United States suffer from some type of chronic sleep disorder, and only 50% of people are estimated to get the recommended seven to eight 20 hours of sleep each night.
-It is further estimated that sleep deprivation and its associated medical and social costs (loss of productivity, industrial accidents, etc.) exceed \$150 billion per year.
-Excessive sleepiness can deteriorate the quality of life and is a major cause of morbidity and mortality 25 due to its role in industrial and transportation accidents.
+It is further estimated that sleep deprivation and its associated medical and social costs (loss of productivity, industrial accidents, etc.) exceed \$150 billion dollars per year.
+Excessive sleepiness can deteriorate the quality of life and is a major cause of morbidity and 25 mortality due to its role in industrial and transportation accidents.
 Sleepiness further has undesirable effects on motor vehicle driving, employment, higher earning and job promotion opportunities, education, recreation, and personal life.

-Primary sleep disorders affect approximately 50 million 30 Americans of all ages and include narcolepsy, restless legs/ periodic leg movement, insomnia, and most commonly, obstructive sleep apnea (OSA).
-OSA's prevalence in society is comparable with diabetes, asthma, and the lifetime risk of colon cancer.
-OSA is grossly under diagnosed; an estimated 35 80-90% of persons afflicted have not received a clinical diagnosis.
-Some medical conditions have been associated with increased risk for sleep disorders, specifically sleeprelated breathing disorders.
-Such conditions include cardiovascular disease such as hypertension, stroke, and conges- 40 tive heart failure.
-Evidence indicates that treatment of the sleep-related breathing disorder can improve cardiac function in these patients.
-Similarly, evidence indicates sleeprelated breathing disorders can increase the prevalence of nocturnal cardiac arrhythmia development.
+Primary sleep disorders affect approximately 50 million Americans of all ages and include narcolepsy, restless legs/ periodic leg movement, insomnia, and most commonly, obstructive sleep apnea (OSA).
+OSA's prevalence in society is comparable with diabetes, asthma, and the lifetime risk of 35 colon cancer.
+OSA is grossly under diagnosed; an estimated 80-90% of persons afflicted have not received a clinical diagnosis.
+Secondary sleep disorders include loss of sleep due to pain associated with chronic infections, neurological/ psychiatric disorders, or alcohol/substance abuse disorders.
+40

 Sleeping disorders are currently diagnosed by two general methods.
-Subjective methods, such as the Epworth and Standford Sleepiness Scale, generally involve questionnaires that require patients to answer a series of qualitative questions regarding their sleepiness during the day.
-With 50 these subjective methods, however, it is found that the patients usually underestimate their level of sleepiness or they deliberately falsify their responses because of their concern regarding punitive action or as an effort to obtain restricted stimulant medication.
-The second group of meth- 55 ods uses physiological evaluations, such as all-night polysomnography to evaluate a patient's sleep architecture (e.g., obtaining respiratory disturbance index to diagnose sleep apnea).
-A polysomnogram (PSG) can also be followed by an all-day test such as the Multiple Sleep Latency Test (MSLT) 60 or its modified version, the Maintenance of Wakefulness Test (MWT).
+Subjective methods, such as the Epworth and Stanford Sleepiness Scale, generally involve questionnaires that require patients to answer a series of qualitative questions regarding their sleepiness during the day.
+With these 45 subjective methods, however, it is found that the patients usually underestimate their level of sleepiness or they deliberately falsify their responses because of their concern regarding punitive action or as an effort to obtain restricted stimulant medication.

+The second group of methods uses physiological evaluations, such as all-night polysomnography to evaluate a patient's sleep architecture (e.g., obtaining respiratory disturbance index to diagnose sleep apnea).
+A polysomnogram (PSG) can also be followed by an all-day test such as the 55 Multiple Sleep Latency Test (MSLT) or its modified version, the Maintenance of Wakefulness Test (MWT).
 The PSG typically requires patients to spend the night in a sleep laboratory connected to multiple sensors while they attempt to sleep.
+Because it is conducted in a lab setting, a PSG 60 cannot provide information about a patient's sleeping environment, such as noise, light, or allergens.
+A PSG also can be difficult to conduct because of a patient's travel concerns or anxiety related to sleeping away from home.
+Many patients also exhibit a "first night effect" related to a change 65 in sleeping environment.
+The first night effect often requires a second night in the sleep lab to obtain accurate results.